openstack/neutron-specs/specs/liberty/rbac-networks.rst

 management workflows encountered in enterprise/private-cloud deployments.

-This will be achieved through a new 'role-based access control' table with entries that contain an object UUID, an object type, a tenant UUID and an action.
+This will be achieved through a new 'role-based access control' table with entries that contain an object UUID, an object type, a target tenant, an action and a tenant ID representing the owner of the policy.
 In this generic format, it should be relatively easy to extend role-based access control to other Neutron objects and actions.